mwales/education_remove_me/ctf/MicroCorruption.md

 0102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20
 ```

-With the username the required lenght, the call to getsn() to read the password is passed
+With the username the required length, the call to getsn() to read the password is passed
 an erroneous length of 0x1ff.

 After the password is strcpy()-ed onto the stack (we we can overwrite tons of stuff), the